-What is detailing?
-Detailing is any method to clean a vehicle with extreme care and precision.
-Why is detailing important?
-Detailing is crucial for vehicle maintenance.
+Cleaning one’s vehicle is crucial for vehicle maintenance.
 For example, washing a vehicle without wax is taking sandpaper to the clear coat and paint.
-Every owner should detail their vehicle every four to six months.
-The average time consumed detailing a vehicle is three to six hours.
-The condition and size of the vehicle may significantly increase the time consumed.
+Every owner should clean their vehicle every four to six months.
+The condition and size of the vehicle may significantly increase or decrease the amount of time spent cleaning a vehicle.

-If the instructions are not followed, the reader may damage the vehicle.
+The reader may damage the vehicle by not carefully following the instructions.
 If for any reason the reader is uncomfortable proceeding with the instructions rinse the vehicle with water and stop immediately.

 Two-Bucket Method - Mix car wash and water in one bucket.
 Fill the second with water.
 Dip the sponge in the bucket of soapy water and apply to the vehicle.
-Next, dip the dirty sponge into the bucket only filled with water and ring out excess water.
-Then, dip the sponge into the bucket of soapy water and apply to the vehicle.
-The first dip will clean the sponge before the sponge is dipped into the soapy water.
+Next, dip the dirty sponge into the bucket only filled with water and wring out excess water.
+By dipping the sponge into the bucket full of water the sponge will be clean before the sponge is dipped into the soapy water.
+Then, once again dip the sponge into the bucket of soapy water and apply to the vehicle.
 Repeat until entire vehicle is washed.

 Top-Down Method - Start on all on the flat surfaces (i.e. hood, roof, top of the trunk).
 Next, start at top of the windows and go down to the handles on both sides of the vehicle.
 Then, start at door handles and work down to the base of the vehicle.
 Lastly, complete front and back of the vehicle.